Table of Contents

 There are no specific treatment recommendations for ACKD.
 Treatment is directed against loss of kidney function, as well as complications such as renal cell carcinoma, cystic infections and bleeding episodes.

 ACKD may result in significant complications.
 These include cystic infections, hemorrhage, erythrocytosis and malignant transformation.

 Simple and Complex Cysts

-Simple or complex renal cysts are typically found incidentally on imaging usually with CT scanning.
-MRI can give a better resolution if further investigation is required to determine the stage of a complex cyst.
+Simple or complex renal cysts are typically found incidentally on imaging, usually with CT scanning.
+A MRI can give a better resolution if further investigation is required to determine the stage of a complex cyst.

 Simply cysts usually require no follow-up unless they are symptomatic or enlarging.
-Complex cysts on the other hand may require follow-up or surgical intervention due to risk of renal cell carcinoma.
+Complex cysts, on the other hand, may require follow-up or surgical intervention due to the risk of renal cell carcinoma.